Open Book Families

 You might not know but I worked as a Sex & Relationships Therapist for several years.
 What I learnt in that role was just how important my job as an educator was.
 So often the issues that couples came to see me with (and these might even be issues you are having as an adult) could have been avoided with sexuality education early on.
 Creating an environment where a young person feels supported can have lifelong impacts on their wellbeing and relationships.

 In today's world, many young people report not learning much or having difficulty getting their questions answered about sexuality from their parents and carers (even though they also report wanting to talk to those people!).
 For lots of parents and carers, the main fears are saying something wrong or giving the child too much information.
-That's why we have created a range of options to support you to become the go-to sexpert at home.
-Whether you want to get weekly lessons to do teach yourself, or get extra support through online lessons and family education sessions there's something for everyone.
-You pick the plan and the age group and off you go!
+That's why Open Book Project provides you with support to become the go-to sexpert at home.
+Whether you want to learn some tips and strategies through an online course, sign up to a online family learning experience or attend a community education sessions there's something for everyone.

 Why is talking with young people about sexuality so difficult?